raygun101/MarkupKit/README.md

     </dict>
     </plist>

-This markup creates an instance of `UILabel` whose font will be set to the value that "monospaced" refers to in the property list, "Courier 12":
+This markup creates an instance of `UILabel` whose font will be set to the value to which "monospaced" refers in the property list, "Courier 12":

     <UILabel text="This is monospaced text" font="monospaced"/>

 Style names may also refer to system-defined text styles such as `UIFontTextStyleHeadline`.
 The value is the name of the style constant minus the leading "UIFontTextStyle" prefix, with a leading lowercase letter.
 For example, the following markup would produce a label whose font is set to whatever is currently associated with the system's "headline" text style:

     <UILabel text="This is headline text" font="headline"/>